top of page

 Nonpartisan Elections

 In 2017 I proudly served on the Newark Charter Review Commission.
-After having campaigned – in part – on the goal of realizing nonpartisan elections in Newark during my 2015 bid for Council, I threw my name in the metaphorical hat for consideration to be on the Commission when then-Newark City Council President Ellington asked for citizens to do so.
-After I was voted on by Newark City Council I got right to work on preparing my case to place the question of nonpartisan elections on the ballot for the people of Newark to consider.
+After having campaigned – in part – on the goal of realizing nonpartisan elections in Newark during my 2015 bid for Council, I threw my name in the metaphorical hat for consideration to be on the Commission when Council President Ellington asked for citizens to do so.
+After I was voted on by City Council I got right to work on preparing my case to place the question of nonpartisan elections on the ballot for the people of Newark to consider.
 After meeting for about a month, my efforts were unsuccessful.
 I was the only one out of five members to vote in the affirmative.
 However, this end result came about when at least two other members noted that we just didn’t have enough time to research the issue.